Mapping the Course for Prompt-based Structured Prediction: Conclusion

 \section{Conclusion}

-We show that structured inference is a useful tool to combine with LLM prompting for structured prediction tasks, leading to consistent gains in performance over prompting alone.
-This holds true regardless of what strategy we use to extract confidence values from LLMs, although structuring the prompt as a true/false question and using the generated token probability as a confidence estimate works the best.
-Additionally, we show that calibrating LLM scores based on structured prediction objectives can further boost performance.
+We show that structured inference is a useful tool for structured prediction tasks with LLMs, leading to consistent gains in performance over prompting alone.
+This holds true regardless of what strategy we use to extract confidence values from LLMs, although structuring the prompt as a true or false question works the best.
+Furthermore, we show that calibrating LLMs based on global structured prediction objectives can further boost performance.
 This finding holds true both for pre-trained models and models fine-tuned on the task.
-In the future, we want to explore porting the lessons learned here into multi-agent workflows, where interdependencies are observed, but sub-tasks are open-ended and supervision is not readily available.
+In the future, we want to explore porting the lessons learned here into multi-agent workflows, where inter-dependencies are observed, but sub-tasks are open-ended and supervision is not readily available.